Adilahmdn84/efficient-quantification-dynamo-scripts/README.md

 - Brick Wall Quantification Script

 ## Requirements
-- Autodesk Revit 2023 or later
+- Autodesk Revit 2024 or later
 - Dynamo for Revit
 - Optional: Excel for exported data

 ## How to Use
 1. Open Revit and load your model.
-2. Open Dynamo or Dynamo Player.
+2. Open Dynamo and Dynamo Player.
 3. Load the script from this repository.
 4. Follow on-screen inputs to run the analysis.

 ## Author
-Adilla [Your Full Name]
+NORADILLAH BINTI HAMDAN
 Diploma in Construction Technology (BIM)
 Kolej Kemahiran Tinggi MARA Sri Gading
 2025